peter88213/nvhelp-en/source/part_menu.rst

 **Add a new part**

+With **Part > Add**,
-You can add a part to the tree with **Part > Add**. - The new part is placed at the next free position on the chapter level after the selection, if possible. - Otherwise, the new part is placed at the last position on the chapter level. - The new part has an auto-generated title.
+you can add a `part <basic_concepts.html#parts>`__ to the tree.

+- The new part is placed at the next free position on the chapter level after the selection, if possible.
+- Otherwise, the new part is placed at the last position on the chapter level.
+- The new part has an auto-generated title.
   You can change it in the right pane.

 Export part descriptions for editing
 ------------------------------------

-**Export an ODT document**
+**Export an ODT document that can be imported again after editing**

-This will generate a new OpenDocument text document (odt) containing a **very brief synopsis** with part headings and part descriptions that can be edited and written back to project format.
+With **Part > Export part descriptions for editing**, you can create a text document that contains a **very brief synopsis** with part headings and part descriptions.
 File name suffix is ``_parts_tmp``.